slerman12/Help-me/Eczema.md

 These "opposing views" are especially unpleasant.

 And yet, I fear that nobody will empathize with the role they play in causing these blood wounds and gashes.
-I'm afraid they'll look at this as pity-pandering and keep practicing the roles that cause these illnesses in the first place, not just in e, but in others, and kids, ubiquitously, more than ever in history.
+I'm afraid they'll look at this as pity-pandering and keep practicing the roles that cause these illnesses in the first place, not just in me, but in others, and kids, ubiquitously, more than ever in history.

 ![IMG_2647](https://github.com/slerman12/BrokenWisdoms/assets/9126603/a5626beb-b0fd-4862-ae9f-0b03be56e79f)